davidt4444/batch-service/README.md

 A container or a pod sends in a post request {"jobName":"ExampleJob", "nodeName":"nodeName", "payload":""} to /jobOutput where payload has the output from the job.
 The post request creates a file in the output folder named after the node with the file having the payload, it returns the response {response:"Output Saved"}.

-To build the docker image, run: docker build -t tinygrad-container-dev .
+To build the docker image, run: docker build -t batch-container-dev .

 To run the image from the compose file, run: docker compose up